gragorther/votes/README.md

 ## Development

 I use [pnpm](https://pnpm.io/) as the package manager for Lemvotes.
 Run `pnpm i` to install the dependencies, `pnpm update` to update them if necessary and `pnpm dev` to start the dev server.
+This project uses NodeJS v24.
 For development you would also need a Lemmy database to test with, which I will not provide a download to for security reasons.
 You can spin up your own dev Lemmy instance.

 ## Self-hosting